 • Lower travel costs – Compared to out-of-state travel nursing, local travel nursing has significantly lower travel costs, meaning more of your salary can go toward other financial priorities.

-• Familiarity with the healthcare landscape – As an RN in your area, you may already be familiar with many of the local healthcare institutions and the different communities they serve.
+• Familiarity with the healthcare facilities – As an RN in your area, you may already be familiar with many of the local healthcare institutions and the different communities they serve.
 Staying local with your travel nursing means you can start each job with a broader context and deeper understanding of the community.
-In turn, this could help you to better bond with colleagues and serve your patients.
+In turn, this could help you to better bond with other staff nurses and serve your patients.

-• Access to different workplaces – Local travel nursing can let you try out different hospital work environments in your area.
+• Access to different workplaces – Local travel nursing offers you the opportunity to try out different hospital work environments in your area.
 Whether you’re hoping to make a permanent switch to travel nursing or test out potential future employers, local travel nursing can help give you a feel for what you want—and what you want to avoid—in your future workplaces.

 • Increased pay – While the exact pay will fluctuate by region and employer, local travel nursing generally pays significantly more than staff nurse positions.1 If you’re willing to learn quickly, embrace flexibility in nursing, and rise to the challenge of working in a new place, local travel nursing can prove a lucrative and rewarding option.

-If you think travel nursing locally might be for you, it’s time for the next step: looking for travel nurse opportunities in your area.
+If you think working as a local travel nurse might be for you, it’s time for the next step: pursue local travel nursing opportunities in your area with Host Healthcare!

 Explore Local Travel Nursing Options with Host Healthcare

-At Host Healthcare, we match travel nurses with the healthcare providers that need them.
+At Host Healthcare, we match travel nurses with nursing contracts for the healthcare providers that need them.
 Whether you’re looking for an adventure on the other side of the country or an exciting professional opportunity in your own backyard, we aim to make the travel nursing process as smooth and comfortable as possible.
-If you are not sure if local travel or standard travel is right for you, our recruiters are here to help answer your questions and steer you in the best direction for your needs and preferences.
+If you are not sure if working as a local travel nurse or standard travel nurse is right for you, our top rated recruiters are here to help answer your questions and steer you in the best direction for your needs and preferences.

-In addition to helping you land the travel nursing jobs you want, we provide premium employment benefits, like medical benefits that continue up to 30 days between travel assignments, COVID quarantine pay, and 401K matching.
+In addition to helping you land the travel nursing job you want, we provide premium employment benefits, like medical benefits that continue up to 30 days between your travel nurse assignments, and 401K matching.
 We also offer access to a highly responsive support team to help you navigate any challenges you encounter while settling into your new position.

 If that sounds like a breath of fresh air in an industry that too often takes healthcare workers for granted, then consider applying to Host Healthcare.
 Your career as a local travel nurse could start today.